-Value Engineering (VE) is in vogue; Value Engineering is the “in thing” , but there are many misconceptions about what VE is and how to get it.
+Value Engineering (VE) is in vogue; Value Engineering is the “in thing”, but there are many misconceptions about what value engineering actually is and how to get it.

 Let us look at some of the common myths about Value Engineering in an attempt to understand what Value Engineering is all about, without actually defining the term!